mozilla/ichnaea/docs/api/geosubmit_api.rst

 Record definition
 -----------------

-Records must contain at least one of the `wifi` list of wifi access points or the `cellTowers` list of cellular tower records.
+Requests must contain at least one entry in the `cellTowers` array or two entries in the `wifiAccessPoints` array.

-The minimum requirements for the `WifiAccessPointSchema` and the `CellTowerSchema` are identical to the geolocate API.
+Most of the fields are optional.
+For WiFi records only the `macAddress` field is required.
+For cell records, the `radioType`, `mobileCountryCode`, `mobileNetworkCode`, `locationAreaCode` and `cellId` fields are required.

-The `CellTowerSchema` has been extended to include two more optional
+The cell record has been extended over the geolocate schema to include two more optional fields:
-fields:

 psc
     The physical cell id as an integer in the range of 0 to 503 (optional).

 asu
     The arbitrary strength unit.
 An integer in the range of 0 to 95 (optional).
-    The formula: ``RSRP [dBm] = ASU – 140``.

-The `WifiAccessPointSchema` record has been extended with one extra optional field `frequency`.
+The WiFi record has been extended with one extra optional field `frequency`.
 Either `frequency` or `channel` maybe submitted to the geosubmit API as they are functionally equivalent.

 frequency
     The frequency in MHz of the channel over which the client is communicating with the access point.

-The top level `GeosubmitSchema` is identical to the `GeolocateSchema` with the folowing addtional fields:
+The top level schema is identical to the geolocate schema with the following additional fields:

 latitude
-    This is mapped to `latitude` in the :ref:`api_submit` API.
+    The latitude of the observation (WSG 84).

 longitude
-    This is mapped to `longitude` in the :ref:`api_submit` API.
+    The longitude of the observation (WSG 84).

 timestamp
-    This is mapped to `timestamp` in the :ref:`api_submit` API.
+    The time of observation of the data, measured in milliseconds since the UNIX epoch.
+Should be omitted if the observation time is very recent.

 accuracy
-    This is mapped to `accuracy` in the :ref:`api_submit` API.
+    The accuracy of the observed position in meters.

 altitude
-    This is mapped to `altitude` in the :ref:`api_submit` API.
+    The altitude at which the data was observed in meters above sea-level.

 altitudeAccuracy
-    This is the same as `altitude_accuracy` in the :ref:`api_submit` API.
+    The accuracy of the altitude estimate in meters.

 heading
-    The heading attribute denotes the direction of travel of the hosting device and is specified in degrees, where 0° ≤ heading < 360°, counting clockwise relative to the true north.
-If the implementation cannot provide heading information, the value of this attribute must be null.
-If the hosting device is stationary (i.e. the value of the speed attribute is 0), then the value of the heading attribute must be NaN.
+    The heading field denotes the direction of travel of the device and is specified in degrees, where 0° ≤ heading < 360°, counting clockwise relative to the true north.
+If the device cannot provide heading information or the device is stationary, the field should be omitted.

 speed
-    The speed attribute denotes the magnitude of the horizontal component of the hosting device's current velocity and is specified in meters per second.
-If the implementation cannot provide speed information, the value of this attribute must be null.
-Otherwise, the value of the speed attribute must be a non-negative real number.
+    The speed field denotes the magnitude of the horizontal component of the device's current velocity and is specified in meters per second.
+    If the device cannot provide speed information, the field should be omitted.

-Batch uploads where multiple sets of lat/long pairs and wifi and cell data are supported by using an 'items' at the top level of the JSON
+Batch uploads where multiple sets of latitude/longitude pairs and WiFi and cell data are supported by using an 'items' at the top level of the JSON object:
-blob:

 .. code-block:: javascript

     {"items": [
         {
+            "latitude": -22.7,
+            "longitude": -43.4,
+            "wifi": [
+                {
+                    "macAddress": "01:23:45:67:89:ab",
+                },
+                {
+                    "macAddress": "23:45:67:89:ab:cd"
+                }
+            ]
+        },
+        {
-        "latitude": -22.7539192,
+            "latitude": -22.6,
-        "longitude": -43.4371081,
+            "longitude": -43.4,
-        "accuracy": 10,
-        "altitude": 100,
             "radioType": "gsm",
             "cellTowers": [
                 {
                     "cellId": 12345,
                     "locationAreaCode": 2,
                     "mobileCountryCode": 208,
                     "mobileNetworkCode": 1,
                     "age": 3
                 }
-        ],
-        "wifi": [
-            {
-                "macAddress": "01:23:45:67:89:ab",
-                "signalStrength": 5,
-                "age": 3,
-                "channel": 11,
-                "signalToNoiseRatio": -51
-            }
             ]
         }
-       ]
-    }
+    ]}

 Geosubmit results
 -----------------